josephjlee/bookscraper/README.md

 Bookscraper, PHP web scraper to find cheap books.
 =================================================

 Bookscraper is a little PHP experiment to grab cheap books by searching some brazilian bookstores.
-It uses [Composer](http://getcomposer.org/), Symfony [DomCrawler](https://github.com/symfony/DomCrawler) and [CssSelector](https://github.com/symfony/CssSelector) components and an HTTP client class developed by [DZ Estudio](https://github.com/dzestudio) and allows the use of custom search providers.
+It uses [Composer](http://getcomposer.org/), Symfony [DomCrawler](https://github.com/symfony/DomCrawler) and [CssSelector](https://github.com/symfony/CssSelector) components and [DZ Framework](https://github.com/dzestudio/dz-framework) HTTP client and allows the use of custom search providers.

 Installation
 ------------